 (10) Where a Commonwealth contributor who has made a valid election under subsection (3), or the dependants of such a contributor, becomes or become, as the case may be, entitled to a refund of contributions under the State Act —

-(a) there shall be paid to him or to them, as the case may be, in addition to the amount of the refund to which he is or they are so entitled under the State Act, an amount to be charged to the Consolidated Fund equal to the amount which he paid to the Board under subsection (4) or subsection (5), as the case may be, in order to make that valid election; and
+(a) there shall be paid to him or to them, as the case may be, in addition to the amount of the refund to which he is or they are so entitled under the State Act, an amount to be charged to the Consolidated Account equal to the amount which he paid to the Board under subsection (4) or subsection (5), as the case may be, in order to make that valid election; and

-(b) there shall be paid by the Board and credited to the Consolidated Fund an amount equal to the aggregate of any amounts previously credited to the Fund and charged to the Consolidated Fund pursuant to subsection (8) with respect to that Commonwealth contributor.
+(b) there shall be paid by the Board and credited to the Consolidated Account an amount equal to the aggregate of any amounts previously credited to the Fund and charged to the Consolidated Account pursuant to subsection (8) with respect to that Commonwealth contributor.

 [Section 12 amended by No. 20 of 1970 s.
 2; No. 6 of 1993 s.
 11; No. 49 of 1996 s.
-64.]
+64; No. 77 of 2006 s.
+4.]

 13. Provisions re Commonwealth employees already entitled to Commonwealth pension

-(1) In this section “Commonwealth pensioner” means a Commonwealth employee who —
+(1) In this section Commonwealth pensioner means a Commonwealth employee who —

 (a) has attained the age of 60 years before being appointed or engaged under this Act;